Turf Fungicide Mode of Action Table

 Curative sprays should include two different modes of action (see FRAC Codes).

-You should use these along with with low risk (i.e., multi-site activity) fungicides which may be a weak control option when you use them alone but are invaluable to manage resistance.
-Options include Squadron, Secure and Pistol Fungicide.
+Aim to use these along with low risk (i.e., multi-site activity) fungicides which may give weak control when you use them alone but are important to manage resistance.
+Options include Squadron, Secure and Pistol Fungicides.

 Single Site or Multi-site?

-Multi-site fungicides are mostly contacts such as Squadron Weatherace and have many different target sites.
-This means there is less of a risk as more changes are required in the pathogen for resistance to occur.
+Multi-site fungicides are mostly contacts such as Squadron Weatherace, and have many different target sites.
+This means there is less of a risk as it requires more changes in the pathogen for resistance to occur.

 Rotate.

 Do not use site specific fungicides from the same group more than twice in a row.
-This also applies if your are using premix combination fungicides such as QualiPro Enclave.
+This also applies if you use premix combination fungicides such as Quali-Pro Enclave.

-In an ideal situation aim to use multisite fungicides as often as possible, as they have low to no risk for resistance.
+In an ideal situation aim to use multi-site fungicides as often as you can, as they have low to no risk for resistance.

-• Groups classed as medium to high risk for fungicide resistance development; Groups 1, 2, 4, 7 (N3), 11 and 21.
+• Groups with a medium to a high risk for fungicide resistance development; Groups 1, 2, 4, 7 (N3), 11 and 21.
 Rotate these to reduce the development of resistance.

-• Do not apply consecutive sprays from the same activity group, unless mixed with a registered fungicide from a different mode of action group with no known resistance.
+• Do not apply consecutive sprays from the same activity group, unless they are mixed with a fungicide from a different mode of action group with no known resistance.

-• Group N3 nematicides are also classified as Group 7 fungicides, so avoid consecutive applications even if targeting different pests/pathogens.
+• Group N3 nematicides are also classed as Group 7 fungicides, so avoid repeat use even if you target different pests or pathogens.

-• If consecutive sprays are applied from a high-risk fungicide group (i.e. Group 1, 2, 4, 7, 11 or 21) you must follow these by at least the same number of applications of fungicide(s) from a different group(s) before the same high-risk fungicide is used again.
+• If you apply consecutive sprays from a high-risk fungicide group (i.e. Group 1, 2, 4, 7, 11 or 21) you must follow the use of these with at least the same number of applications of fungicide(s) from a different group(s) before you use the same high-risk fungicide again.

 Apply the correct rates.

-On so many occasions we have seen turf managers change the rates of application as it “didn’t work last time”.
+On so many occasions we have seen turf managers change the use rates as it “didn’t work last time”.
 This is a big no no. Stick to the label rates.

 Practice integrated disease management (IPM).